ranyitz/code-migrate/README.md

 * `exec` task (run custom commands)
 * improve testsing
 * `warn`/`check` task
-* migratejs-tools (support AST related operations)
+* code-migrate-tools (support AST related operations)
 * consider adding a `read` task for case the user only wants to retrieve information
 * add a way to create scopes for a single logical task